tynx/wuersch/backend/README.md

   - Sets a picture as the default
 - user/register
   - Registers a user.
 Make sure you generate a good secret (some real randomness).
 You will get instruction about what to do with the created user (e.g. open URL in browser/webview).
+- user/debug
+  - Only for debugging used: Returns the authenticated user and all its data
 - user/current
-  - Probably just for debugging used: Returns the authenticated user
+  - Returns the public data of the authenticated user
 - user/random
   - This returns a random user of interesset (based on gender).
 This is not yet very well implemented, but it works and for the current use it's fine.
 - user/settings